snomiao/bunproxy/README.md

 # Bun Proxy

-Simple http + websockets proxy server, powerd by - [Bun — A fast all-in-one JavaScript runtime](https://bun.sh/) without dependencies
+Domain-based Port forwarder with http&websockets supported, proxy server is powerd by Bun.

 ## Use cases